Olivia (1951 film): Plot

 In the late 19th century, Olivia, an English teenager, arrives at a finishing school in France.
-Olivia finds comfort in the school which differs greatly from her former restrictive English boarding school and where the students and faculty are welcoming.
+Olivia finds comfort in the school, which differs greatly from her former restrictive English boarding school, and where the students and faculty are welcoming.

 The majority of the pupils in the school are divided into two camps: those that are devoted to the headmistress, Mlle Julie, and those who follow Mlle Cara, an emotionally manipulative invalid who is obsessed with Mlle Julie.

 Olivia becomes an immediate favourite of Mademoiselle Cara, who shows her a photograph album full of pictures of the history of the school.
 When Olivia admires a girl in the pictures, Laura, Mlle Cara becomes angry and withdrawn; another pupil later explains that before she left, Laura was Mlle Julie's favourite pupil.
-Later Olivia hears Mlle Julie reading Andromaque and begins to fall in love with her.
+Later, Olivia hears Mlle Julie reading Andromaque and begins to fall in love with her.

-Mlle Julie takes Olivia to Paris on a day trip and Olivia becomes more and more obsessed with her.
-Shortly after, Laura arrives and she and Olivia quickly become friends.
-Olivia asks her if she is in love with Mlle Julie and Laura replies that she loves her but is not in love with her.
+Mlle Julie takes Olivia to Paris on a day trip, and Olivia becomes more and more obsessed with her.
+Shortly after, Laura arrives and quickly becomes friends with Olivia.
+Olivia asks her if she is in love with Mlle Julie and Laura replies that she loves her, but is not in love with her.
 Later, Laura hears an argument where Mlle Cara accuses Mlle Julie of not loving her back, and being neglectful of her.
 Mlle Cara expresses her jealousy towards both Olivia and Laura, saying that both of them love Mlle Julie.
-That night, before going to bed Mlle Julie passes Olivia's room where she kisses her on the eyes while telling her to go to sleep.
-Olivia responds by passionately kissing her hands which Mlle Julie tries to play it off as her being overly affectionate.
+That night, before going to bed, Mlle Julie passes Olivia's room, where she kisses her on the eyes while telling her to go to sleep.
+Olivia responds by passionately kissing her hands, which Mlle Julie tries to play it off as her being overly affectionate.